-Floors including Sub-Floors Repair Category 2 Notes Damp staining and high moisture readings were noted.
-See section dampness, rot and infestation.
-Creaking flooring and discoloured floor coverings were noted.
+Floors including Sub-Floors Repair Category 1

+Notes Creaking flooring was noted.
 It is not unusual to discover areas of past water spillage when floor coverings are removed, particularly in kitchen and bathroom compartments, revealing the need for repair and/or maintenance work.

 Internal Joinery and Kitchen Fittings

 Repair Category 2

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
-A degree of wear and tear was noted.
+Notes Kitchen fittings are worn and dated and require upgrading/replacement.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.